hardyqr/UW-Spring2017-CS246-Notes/LEC13-const_methods_and_invariant_of_encapsulation.md

 #### Iterator Design Pattern

-- create an Iterators class which manage access to the `Node`s
+- create an `Iterators` class which manage access to the `Node`s
-- the Iterator will act as an abstraction of a pointer into the linked List
+- the `Iterator` will act as an abstraction of a pointer into the linked List

+- see next note